Alliance Française de Washington: History

 In 1883, Jean-Jules Jusserand, the French ambassador to the United States and one of the founding fathers of the Alliance Française de Paris, encouraged the capital's French-American to establish an Alliance Française in Washington.
 It was achieved in 1905.

 In 1910, the Alliance counted 93 members and a staff of eight volunteers.

 By 1945, however, the Alliance had met its demise due to the closing of the French Embassy during the Vichy regime.

 In 1949, André De Limur, a French officer voluntarily engaged on the side of the Allies, and who had become a US citizen, agreed to revive the Alliance Française de Washington.

 De Limur went to Washington after the war and dedicated himself to the promotion of France.
 He was thus the first President of the Alliance Française de Washington from 1949 to 1963.
 Due to the political-social relations of De Limur, this Alliance proved useful place for diplomatic services.

-Marguerite La Follette served as President and Executive Director of the Alliance Française de Washington from June 1963 until 1989.
+Marguerite La Follette served as president and executive director of the Alliance Française de Washington from June 1963 until 1989.
 During this time, the Alliance was immersed in various projects, the most important of which was the purchase of its current site at 2142 Wyoming Avenue, in the Kalorama neighborhood, in 1970.

 Eventually in its development, the Alliance demonstrated a need for professional administration, programs and accounting.
-In 1990 Dominique Choserot was sent as teacher and Executive Director.
+In 1990 Dominique Choserot was sent as teacher and executive director.
 Daniel Blondy succeeded Choserot in 1993, serving until 1998.
 Laurent Mellier assumed the post in 1998 and served until 2010 when Thomas Chaurin replaced him.
+Sarah Diligenti has served as Executive Director since 2013.

 Today, it counts more than 3,200 members and more than 4,000 registrations in French classes a year.
 Its operating budget ($1.5 million) comes from tuitions, memberships and contributions (individuals, corporations and foundations.)

-With a Board of Directors of 24 members, it has 12 employees, 25 teachers and c.
+With a board of directors of 24 members, it has 12 employees, 25 teachers and c.
 60 volunteers.